WintersLt/fss16ppp/code/7/README.md

 3. If no improvemnt, then decrement the number of lives by one else reset number of lives to k.
 4. Terminate when no lives left.

-Another important aspect of implemting early termination is determinint improvement:
+Another important aspect of implemting early termination is determining improvement:

 1. **SA** : As long as the _best so far_ is improving as compared to previous era, we call it improvement and keep giving more lives to algorithm
 2. **MWS** : Here, every _retry_ makes one era.
 If we improve on the best known, as compared to last retry, we call it as improvement and give lives to algorithm.
 3. **DE** : For DE, we have used the Type 2 comparator that performs the a12 test on the current pareto frontier.
-If the difference between pareto frontier from last era and current era is is not a small effect, we call it improvement and give more lives to algorthm.
+If the difference between pareto frontier from last era and current era is not a small effect, we call it improvement and give more lives to algorthm.

 ###2.
 Generating Pareto frontier from SA and MWS